Skip to main content

 Seeking a Child Support Court Order?
 Ordered to Pay Support?
 Get Legal Help

 When a court orders a parent to pay child support, it becomes a legally binding obligation.
-If a parent fails to pay, there can be severe financial consequences including garnishing wages.
+The law supports parents collecting past due support.
+If a parent doesn't pay, they can suffer severe financial consequences.
 Talk with a family law attorney near you for legal help with a child support matter.